connervieira/Marksman/DOCUMENTATION.md

     - It's better to err on the side of too high, since values that are too low can lead to unexpected behavior, like multiple instances running at once.
 - The "Theme" setting determines the aesthetic theme that the web interface uses.
     - This setting is strictly visual, and doesn't influence functionality in any significant way.
+- The "Coordinate Precision" setting determines how many decimal places Marksman will round off coordinates to.
+- The "Refresh Interval" setting determines the delay (in milliseconds) between refreshes of the interface.
+    - Faster values will improve responsiveness, but increase network usage.

 The "Connection Settings" section contains settings relating to the connection between Marksman and the Assassin instance.

 - The "Execution User" determines which user on the system Marksman will run the Assassin instance is.
     - This user does not need administrative privilege.
     - In most situations, this should be your username on the system.
+        - You can determine your current user by running the `whoami` command.
-- The "Instance Directory" setting should be used to specify the absolute directory path of the Marksman instance directory.
+- The "Instance Directory" setting should be used to specify the absolute directory path of the Assassin instance directory.
-- The "Interface Directory" setting should be used to specify the absolute directory path of the Marksman interface directory.

 ## Usage